WW Recipe of the Day: Old-Fashioned Tuna Noodle Casserole Made Lighter

 - I used Campbell’s Healthy Request Cream of Mushroom soup, which is lighter in fat, salt and calories.

-- To bulk it up further, you could always add more veggies, like defrosted chopped roasted broccoli or sliced mushrooms.
+- To bulk it up further, you could always add more veggies, like defrosted chopped broccoli or sliced mushrooms.

 - I also skipped mixing the bread crumbs with melted butter to shave away one SmartPoint.